Becoming An Internet Marketing Coach

 But you may choose a completely different strategy that I’ve never tried, so it makes far more sense to learn from the Affiliate Club, choose your own strategy and ask questions on the live coaching calls or in our closed Facebook support group.

-However, in recognition that I have a level of expertise that I will readily pass on, I offer a free coaching session to any of my subscribers who are looking to start a part-time online business, and you can learn more about what I offer on my Contact Me page.
+However, in recognition that I have a level of expertise in starting an online business that I will readily pass on, I offer a free coaching session to any of my subscribers who are looking to start a part-time online business, and you can learn more about what I offer on my Contact Me page.

 On reflection, the term coaching isn’t strictly correct – because coaching implies an ongoing relation.